Pints, Pounds, & Pâté

 St Andrews Castle Tickets

 I'd allocate about half an hour of your day to spend at St Andrews Castle.
 Tickets are required and can be purchased in the modern gift shop.
-Surprisingly, there is a restroom in the visitor's centre.
+Never fear: there is a restroom in the visitor's centre.

 Wondering what to wear in Scotland?
 Check out my packing tips!